-The StorageWorks[TM] NAS B3000 by Compaq is a complete server and storage solution designed for the entry level to mid-range Storage Area Network (SAN).
-The NAS B3000 can be used in many types of computing environments, from basic Microsoft Windows workgroups to complicated multiprotocol domains using CIFS, NFS, NCP, AFP, FTP, and HTTP.
+The StorageWorks[TM] NAS B2000 by Compaq can be used in many types of computing environments, from basic Microsoft Windows workgroups to complicated multiprotocol domains using CIFS, NFS, NCP, AppleTalk, FTP, and HTTP.
 The corresponding varieties of clients that can be serviced include any Windows, UNIX, Linux, Novell, or Macintosh variant.